adhishluitel/Data-Mining-ECO395M-/HW3_final.md

-Our optimal value of lambda turns out to be -2.17 in log scale, and at the optimal lambda, our lasso regression model has 25 variables with an intercept.The result below shows the coefficients of grb\_beta, the minimum lambda in log scale, and the total number of variables including an intercept.
+Our optimal value of lambda turns out to be -2.17 in log scale, and at the optimal lambda, our lasso regression model has 25 variables with an intercept.
+The result below shows the coefficients of grb\_beta, the minimum lambda in log scale, and the total number of variables including an intercept.